24OI/awesome-OI-ICPC/README.md

-# awesome-OI
+# awesome-OI-ICPC
-A Fantastic List for OIers.
+A Fantastic List for OIers and ICPCers.

 [ACM-ICPC Code by GXX](http://git.icpc-camp.org/ftiasch/acm-icpc)